-It is expected that all demonstration projects would have economic impact on enterprise.
-The technical solution should either lead to increased sales or quality, show efficiency in input resources or have any other positive business impact.
+It is expected that all demonstration projects would have economic impact on healthcareand/or social care provider and/or healthcare technology company level.
+The technical solution should either lead to increased sales or quality, show efficiency in input resources or have any other positive business and /or healthcare system impact.
 It is necessary to describe the measurable economic impact of the project on the applicant (a percentage is also suitable).
+It is also required to describe the expected positive impact over the next three years to the healthand/or social care system.

 The figure below shows examples of indicators that can be measured before, during, and after running the demonstration project.
+It is possible to create several sub-metrics within each metric.
+The Applicant should select the metrics based on the purpose of his demonstration project and the expected benefit.
 Please follow the Figure below to identify and describe your project's expected impact.